sumeetshk/my-profile/Sumeet_K_Shukla_Profile.md

 ## Certifications

 - HashiCorp Certified: Terraform Associate in 2023
-- Certified Kubernetes Administrator (CKA) in 2021
+- The Linux Foundation Certified Kubernetes Administrator (CKA) in 2021
-- Certified Kubernetes Application Developer (CKAD) in 2021
+- The Linux Foundation Certified Kubernetes Application Developer (CKAD) in 2021
 - Oracle Certified Foundations Associate - Cloud Infrastructure in 2022
 - EDB Certified Professional - PostgreSQL 12 in 2020
 - EDB Certified Associate - PostgreSQL 12 in 2020